Ambrevar/dotfiles/README.md

 Linux, FreeBSD...), with whichever version of the programs.
 In the worst case, only few modifications will be necessary.

-Most interesting parts include advanced configuration for Awesome, Emacs, Mutt, ranger, Zsh and some shell scripts.
+Most interesting parts include advanced configuration for Awesome, Emacs, fish, Mutt, ranger, and some scripts.

 --------------------------------------------------------------------------------
 ## Description